GerardWassink/GAW_Speedometer/README.md

 The core is an Arduino nano.
 The output is going to an LCD 16x02 display.
 Two infrared sensors are used to pick up trains rolling by and measuring the milliseconds it takes from one to the other sensor.
-It works bi-directional.
+It works automaticly and bi-directional.
-A measurement stays available for 5 seconds.
+The result of a measurement stays available for 5 seconds.
 After that the system reverts to automatic bi-directional measurement mode.

+### Measurement
+A measurement starts when one of the IR sensors is activated by a passing train.
+The appropriate (left or right) LED will be switched on to indicate the start of the measurement.
+The device now waits for the other sensor.
+It then measures the time it took for the train to reach the other sensor.
+As soon as the scond sensor is activated the scale-speed is calculated and displayed.

 ## Settings
 A settings menu has been built in using the serial interface.
-This menu can be reached by pressing a button.
+This menu can be reached by pressing the config button.
-It looks like this:
+The main config menu looks like this:

 ![main menu](./gfx/main-menu-2.1.png)